Inference for Interval-Identified Parameters Selected from an Estimated Set: Examples

 \section{Examples}

 In this section, we show that the proposed inference method is applicable to various examples for which parameters are interval-identified.
-In particular, we show that Assumptions \ref{ass: welfare bounds}--\ref{ass: joint normality} are satisfied in these examples.
+In particular, we show that Assumptions \ref{ass: welfare bounds}, \ref{ass: estimated ID'd set} and \ref{ass: joint normality} are satisfied in these examples.
+See Appendix \ref{sec: additional example} for additional examples.